Policies and Procedures

 Initiation of Faculty/P&S Requisition/Recruitment Plan in Workflow

-When Dean Djalali or Executive Associate Dean Curto authorizes a faculty search, the department initiates the Faculty/P&S Requisition/Recruitment Plan—formerly Form A—and attachments in Workflow and forwards it to Dean Curto.
+When the Dean authorizes a faculty search, the department initiates the Faculty/P&S Requisition/Recruitment Plan and attachments in Workflow.

-When Dean Curto has approved it, it goes to the Office of the Provost for Kevin Kregel's review; he will forward it to the Office of Equal Opportunity and Diversity (EOD).
+When the Dean; Associate Dean for the Arts and Humanities; or Associate Dean for the Natural, Mathematical, and Social Sciences has approved it, it goes to the Office of the Provost for review.
+The Provost's Office will forward it to the Office of Equal Opportunity and Diversity (EOD).
 The EOD staff member's final approval will be sent to everyone on the Workflow path.
 At that point the ad may be placed and any mailings or online notices may be done.

-When interviews are completed, the faculty chooses a finalist and draws up the Form D package:
+When interviews are completed, the faculty chooses a finalist and draws up the Search and Selection Summary.

-If the candidate wants to negotiate some elements of the offer, the DEO will call Dean Curto to discuss the candidate’s requests.
-When negotiations are complete the candidate who accepts the offer should return the signed letter to the DEO, who will initial the last page.
-The department keeps the original and sends a copy to Alaina Hanson.
+If the candidate wants to negotiate some elements of the offer, the DEO will email the Dean; Associate Dean for the Arts and Humanities; or Associate Dean for the Natural, Mathematical, and Social Sciences to discuss the candidate’s requests.
+When negotiations are complete, the candidate who accepts the offer should return the signed letter to the DEO, who will initial the last page.
+The department keeps the original and sends a copy to CLAS HR.

 The final step is the initiation of the appointment form in Workflow.